 Pr Metrics That Matter

 A product press release is used to generate hype for a newly launched product.
 Whenever a new phone, camera, vacuum cleaner, etc. are announced – you can bet that the creators sent out a product press release.
+For example, at DropDesk we released a round-up of the best hybrid work statistics.

 Most startups don’t have very large audiences – but the media does.
 A business launch press release explains why the described business is important and how it will shape its market.